Notify pending approvers using Automation for JSM Cloud

 Use an automation rule to notify the pending approvers

-The suggested automation rule logic is to search for tickets with the final approval decision as "pending" due to one or more approvers not having made their decision yet, then comment on the ticket to "@" notify the user pending the approval.
+The suggested automation rule logic is to search for tickets with the final approval decision set to "pending" because one or more approvers have not yet made their decision, then comment on the ticket to "@" notify the user pending approval.

 Please keep in mind that you must find the appropriate smart value of the custom field Approval.
 You must replace customfield_ID with the smart value of your field in the rule.